 8. Ablutions: Camping comes with sharing bathrooms, so please consider your fellow campers allowing enough time for others to use the facilities.
 NO sanitary towels, tampons or foreign objects are allowed to be thrown in the toilets.
 These facilities are run on a septic tank system.

-9. Camp Stands: Only 4 people and one car permitted per stand.
-Cars and trailers to be parked within your designated area.
+9. Camp Stands: Only 4 people and one car are permitted per stand.
+Cars and trailers are to be parked within your designated area.

 10. Sanitation: Help prevent pollution by keeping garbage, litter, and foreign substances out of lakes, streams, and other waters.
-All garbage and litter must either be deposited in containers provided, or taken with you when you leave.
+All garbage and litter must either be deposited in the bins provided or taken with you when you leave.

-11. Keep pets safe at feeding time: Dogs are only allowed to be fed within your designated campsite and done inside tent if you don’t have a fenced off stand to avoid aggression around food.
+11. Keep pets safe at feeding time: Dogs are only allowed to be fed within your designated campsite and done inside the tent if you don’t have a fenced-off stand to avoid aggression around food.

 12. Fireworks: Use of fireworks or other explosives within campgrounds and dog park is strictly prohibited.

 13. Public Property: Preserve and protect your environment.
 Leave natural areas the way you find them.
-Do not carve, chop, cut and damage any live trees.
-Do not throw any cigarette butts, cooldrink cans, papers etc on grounds or in rivers.
-Polluting of river and grounds will NOT be tolerated.
+Do not carve, chop, cut or damage any live trees.
+Do not throw any cigarette butts, cooldrink cans, papers etc on the grounds or in rivers.
+Polluting of the river and grounds will NOT be tolerated.

 Tips for camping with your dogs